 Any type of cannabis, whether high-THC or low-THC, can be bred to produce high levels of CBD — and this means that CBD oil, which is a concentrated version of the cannabidiol compound, can be extracted from marijuana as well, though, more commonly, it’s extracted from hemp.

 CBD oil products may have absolutely no amounts of THC or it may have some — it all depends, again, on the manufacturers.

 One of the major misgivings that those who experience anxiety have about taking CBD oil to ease their experience is that, often, they were past dabblers in marijuana.

 Their experience of ingesting and smoking weed — which, remember, can have varyingly high levels of the THC cannabinoid, the “psychoactive” component of weed — was contentious at best.

-It’s interesting to see that that when medical marijuana is prescribed to patients with a tendency for seizures or with history of epilepsy, or those with chronic pain, patients report the ingesting and smoking of weed as an important part of their therapy and usually one of the only solutions that eases and soothes their conditions, often mitigating the effects of the experience of seizures or pain entirely.
+It’s interesting to see that when medical marijuana is prescribed to patients with a tendency for seizures or with a history of epilepsy, or those with chronic pain, patients report the ingesting and smoking of weed as an important part of their therapy and usually one of the only solutions that eases and soothes their conditions, often mitigating the effects of the experience of seizures or pain entirely.

 But that’s not often the case with sufferers of depression and anxiety.

-Those with anxiety who have smoked weed previously, at some point in their lives, cite similar experiences and reasoning for their hesitation: When they ended up smoking, they felt as though the “high” produced made them more anxious, not less, amplifying those feelings of anxiety, fear, worry and panic, rather than relaxing them at all.
+Those with anxiety who have smoked weed previously, at some point in their lives, cite similar experiences and reasoning for their hesitation: When they ended up smoking, they felt as though the “high” produced made them more anxious, not less, amplifying those feelings of anxiety, fear, worry, and panic, rather than relaxing them at all.

 But, of course, you now know that CBD oil is not only not the same thing as THC oil or marijuana, it usually comes from a different strain of the Cannabis Sativa plant (hemp) and either contains no THC whatsoever or very low amounts.